Resume and Cover Letters

 • Review: When you receive feedback, decide if the changes suggested are useful.

-• Email attachment resumés: If you email your résumé as an attachment, us your name in the document title.
-Some employers will not accept attachments because of the danger of viruses.
+• Email attachment resumes: If you email your resume as an attachment, use your name in the document title.

 What is a cover letter?

 A cover letter is often your earliest written contact with a potential employer, creating a critical first impression.
-A cover letter should complement, not duplicate, your resumé.
-Its purpose is to interpret the data-oriented, factual resumé — and add a personal touch.
+A cover letter should complement, not duplicate, your resume.
+Its purpose is to interpret the data-oriented, factual resume and add a personal touch.
+View our Cover Letter Guide for formatting tips and examples.

 Are cover letters necessary?

-The increasing popularity of faxed, emailed, and web-based resumés have people wondering if cover letters remain a relevant tool in today's job search.
-Generally, a cover letter should accompany each resumé.
+Generally, a cover letter should accompany each resume.
 The cover letter allows you to demonstrate your ability to write and offers the first statement of why you feel you should be hired.

-A portfolio is a portable collection of material that provides graphic evidence of your accomplishments, skills, and abilities — and that documents the scope and quality of your experience and training.
+A portfolio is a portable collection of material that provides graphic evidence of your accomplishments, skills, and abilities.
+It that documents the scope and quality of your experience and training.

 • Start a master portfolio to collect all professional documentation.